Powered by MediaWiki

 References

-• The attack text refers to the Irving Berlin song, "Putting on the Ritz."
+- The miss text where the monster puts on a top-hat refers to the Irving Berlin song, "Putting on the Ritz."
 More specifically, it is a reference to a scene from the 1974 Mel Brooks/Gene Wilder film Young Frankenstein, in which Victor Frankenstein's grandson (Wilder) attempts to introduce the monster he has created (Peter Boyle) into society by dressing both of them in top hats and tails and performing a duet of "Putting on the Ritz" with him.
 (Or, more accurately, 'UTTIN' ON THE 'IIIIITZ!)

-• The third attack message references the They Might Be Giants song "Spine", which starts with the lyrics, "I've been draggin' my feet across my back and I've been rubbin' my head against my neck."
+- The fourth attack message references the They Might Be Giants song "Spine", which starts with the lyrics, "I've been draggin' my feet across my back and I've been rubbin' my head against my neck."